Anmol-S314/ByteSynergy-Hackathon/README.md

 - Install Ganache from the website [link](https://trufflesuite.com/ganache/).
 - Next download the truffle framework using `npm install -g truffle`
 - We need to install the MetaMask extension to authenticate the user.
-- Finally run the following commands and the website will run on the localhost `truffle migrate--reset`
+- Finally run the following commands and the website will run on the localhost \
- \
+ 1.`truffle migrate --reset` \
- `npm start`
+ 2.`npm start`

 ## Snapshot of the Website